The launch of High-Level Humanitarian Financing Report

 All of us have long sought ways to provide adequate levels of response, with continually overstretched resources, when trying to cover the needs of a greater number of crises.

 Nowhere has this fearful spectre haunted nations more than in the UAE, always amongst the very top of those providing aid.

 And in 2015, it was our distinct privilege to be leading the world in aid as a percentage of GDP.

 We understand that the people worst affected are almost always the poorest, often the most marginalised and certainly the most vulnerable.

-In response, our primary role is to save lives and alleviate suffering, and to do this whilst protecting and maintaining human dignity.
+In response, our primary role is to save lives and alleviate suffering and to do this while protecting and maintaining human dignity.